The congregation of Sisters Hospitallers of the Sacred Heart of Jesus was founded on 31 May 1881 in Ciempozuelos (Madrid, Spain)

-The Congregation of Sisters Hospitallers of the Sacred Heart of Jesus was founded in Ciempozuelos-Madrid (Spain) on 31 May 1881, by St. Benedict Menni, Priest of the Order of St. John of God, María Josefa Recio and María Angustias Giménez, who were chosen by God to provide a solution for the lack of healthcare for, and social exclusion among women suffering from mental illness at the time.
+The congregation of Sisters Hospitallers of the Sacred Heart of Jesus was founded on 31 May 1881 in Ciempozuelos (Madrid, Spain) by St. Benedict Menni, a priest of the Order of St. John of God, María Josefa Recio, and María Angustias Giménez.
+Open to the spirit, they were chosen by God to mitigate the situation of healthcare neglect and social exclusion among women suffering from mental illness at the time.
 In the beginning, they were guided by two criteria that remain fundamental to the practice of hospitality today: charity and science.

 The early days were particularly challenging.
 It was a project of overwhelming magnitude to address the abandonment of the sick and the lack of adequate public health care, especially apparent in instances of psychiatric illness, skeletal malformations among children, scrofula, tuberculosis, and other maladies, the sufferers of which were marginalised and largely left to their own devices.